How do Base and Derivative Courses work?

 - Unlinking Derivative Course Elements: You can unlink Base Course inheritance in any single element (e.g., an activity, a folder, a question) of a Derivative Course by simply changing the desired element in the Derivative.
 Once unlinked, the Base Course no longer impacts that element; however, the rest of the Derivative Course remains linked and subject to changes in the Base.

-- Relinking Derivative Course Elements: You can relink inheritance in most elements of a Derivative Course by changing that element to match the Base Course again.
-Once relinked, the element is again subject to changes in the Base.
-This is not true of assessment questions; altering an assessment question creates a new ID, so that question cannot be relinked to the Base by simply changing it back.
+- Relinking Derivative Course Elements: You can relink inheritance in most elements of a Derivative Course by using Buzz's Re-sync tool.
+Changing assessment question creates a new ID, so that question cannot be easily relinked to the Base with the Re-sync tool.

 - Derivative Child Course: This exact copy of the Base inherits changes to the Base.
 This option works best when you are copying a course with only content and no students enrolled because, once a Derivative Child Copy is made, you can no longer access student enrollment information in the Base Course.